COMP122/comp122-f22/models_comp_comm/notes_09_21.md

      - You take the quiz online
      - The quiz is open notes
      - The quiz will be released at 6:00pm on Friday.
+     - ~The quiz is due by 12:00am (midnight) on Saturday.~
-     - The quiz is due by 12:00am (midnight) on Saturday.
+     - The quiz is due by 12:00am Sunday (aka midnight on Saturday).
      - The quiz should take you now more than one hour to complete
        * but you may take the entire time to complete the quiz

 ## Today's Agenda
    * Tid-bit: Shell profile and alias command
+     - bootstrapping
    * Installation of MARS
+     - ~/Desktop/classes/comp122/mars-mips/MARS.md
    * Review of the MARS IDE
    * Review of the Checksum.s program